SEN (Special Educational Needs)

 - One of the school governors (Mr Rothwell) works with the Inclusion Manager in leading SEN throughout the school.
 The Governors receive a termly report from the Inclusion Manager to keep them updated with provision in school and any updates.

-All support, weather specialist or in within school, is reviewed on a regular basis with the Inclusion Manager, the class teacher, and/or any other adults involved.
+All support, whether specialist or in within school, is reviewed on a regular basis with the Inclusion Manager, the class teacher, and/or any other adults involved.
 Parents will receive reports carried out by specialist services and given updates at parent's evening and/or general update meeting with the class teacher can be arranged.

 Education, Health and Care Plan (EHC Plan)

-Where provision and support for children exceeds £6,000 per year, an Education, Health and Care Plan may be considered for additional funding.
+Where provision and support for children exceeds £6,000 per year, an Education Health and Care Plan may be considered for additional funding.
 This majority of this process is completed by the school, but parents are kept up to date throughout the process an EHC Plan can be applied for at any time, following the Graduated Approach.

 The link below provides more information about Wigan Council's Educational Health Care Plan pathway.